kwame22/zero_day/README.md

-This my first readme from my local machine
+This is my first readme from my local machine